LeeWan2024/StockManagement/README.md

 ### `Model.cs` - Model

-Hosts the data structures and static data used by the application, including the representation of stock items and a static list for storing and managing them.
+Hosts the data structures and static data used by the application.

 ### `Queries.cs` - Queries

-Contains only one class: `QueryLibrary`, including methods for querying the stock items from the static data, enabling functionality to display stock information and summaries.
+Contains only one class: `QueryLibrary`, including methods for querying and displaying the stock items from the static data.

 ### `Program.cs` - Program